 Students and parents will convene on the first evening in Jordan-Hare Stadium for a Pep Rally sponsored by the Student Government Association.
 Students will learn Auburn’s traditional cheers, see performances by several AU dance groups, and sing the Alma Mater together for the first time as Auburn students.

 At the end of the first day, students will have the opportunity to unwind and select one of the many late night options available to them.
-Options include a trip to Toomer’s Corner for ice cream, recreational activities in the AU Student Center like swing dancing lessons, video games or various activities outside in the Quad.
+Options include a trip to Toomer’s Corner for ice cream, recreational activities like swing dancing lessons, video games or various activities outside in the Village.
 No matter which option you choose, it will be a great opportunity to meet fellow students and make some new friends.

 The various information sessions offered throughout CWE provide a resource to learn more about the numerous academic, recreational, and social opportunities provided by various University offices, programs, and student organizations.